swiss/e-collecting-hackathon-team9/README.md

 4. A requirements file with all packages and versions used (if applicable)
 5. Environment code to be run (if applicable)

-### Examples

-*For your reference, you will find below an example for two diagrams showing interactions and data flowing between actors, software and infrastructure components of ordering a pizza via a third-party delivery website over time.
+*For your reference, you will find below an example of two diagrams showing interactions and data flows between actors, software and infrastructure components of ordering a pizza via a third-party delivery website over time.
 Please replace them with diagrams for your solution.*

-#### Flowchart: High-level Process
+### Flowchart: High-level Process (Example)

 *An overall process flow showing the main steps and system/actor interactions for ordering a pizza online via a delivery website, including software, infrastructure, and handoff to the restaurant and delivery driver.*